DmitriySevkovych/Website-varsandnumbers.com/_posts/2019-06-12-project_announcement_GitHub_pages.md

 and that's pretty much it.
 In fact, I have already set-up an empty project, which you can check out [here](https://github.com/DmitriySevkovych/DmitriySevkovych.github.io).

-Why am I writing all that?
-Well, for us this project is all about sharing with and learning from each other.
-Maybe some of you might want to join the party and learn something from us.
-Or teach us something.
-We won't say no. I imagine that we will go at not too fast a pace, since this is a leisure project, but this might be a good thing for you to follow along.
-Obviously the code will be pushed to GitHub, but if there should be anything you wish to tell us just hit the "Discuss" button below and let us know.
+Here is why I am telling you all that.
+For us this project is all about sharing with and learning from each other.
+Maybe some of you might want to join the party and learn something from and/or with us.
+Or maybe you can teach us something, we won't say no that.
+I assume that we will go at not too fast a pace, since this is a leisure project, but this might be a good thing for following along.
+Obviously the code will be pushed to GitHub continuously.
+However if there should be anything you wish to tell us, just hit the "Discuss" button below and let us know.

+And that's it for this post.
+So long, people, and happy coding to everyone!

+Greetings,
+Dmitriy and Ivanna